RobertFromTX/two_wheeled_balancing_robot/README.md

+# Two-Wheeled Self-Balancing Robot Blog
+Main code is located in: [two_wheel_balance/Core/Src/main.c](https://github.com/RobertFromTX/two_wheeled_balancing_robot/blob/main/two_wheel_balance/Core/Src/main.c)

 ## Video Demo
 https://github.com/user-attachments/assets/53945460-7c7f-4bdc-ada0-24642ccd9668

 ## Project Overview and Goals
-Over the summer I created a robot that balances using only two wheels.The robot utilizes a PID control loop and data fed from an accelerometer to maintain an upright orientation.
+Over the summer I created a robot that balances using only two wheels.
+The robot utilizes a PID control loop and data fed from an accelerometer to maintain an upright orientation.
 I primarily started this project to learn more about STM32 microcontrollers and how to use their onboard peripherals; however, I also wanted to apply some theory that I learned from my linear control systems class.

 ![Two Wheeled Robot](assets/images/IMG_3527.JPG)

 ## Design and Component Selection
 The main design constraint was cost since I only needed this project to be a learning opportunity.
 What I did not anticipate from setting this design constraint was that it also made the implementation of the control system to be more challenging, which in turn helped me learn about robot control.

 The design incorporated components to accomplish the essential tasks required by a typical two-wheeled balancing robot.
-Below are a list of some of the tasks and how the design addressed them.
+Below is a list of some of the tasks and how the design addressed them.

 ### Computation
 The STM32F303K8 microcontroller on the NUCLEO board was chosen for the design, which is based off of the ARM Cortex-M4 architecture.
 I opted to use an STM32 microcontroller since I wanted to gain knowledge that can be easily transferred across multiple other vendors, as ARM is ubiquitous in the embedded world.
 The microcontroller needed to be able to process data from peripherals as well as interact with them.
 While many microcontrollers would have included the necessary peripherals required for this design (I2C, timers, GPIO), the STM32F303K8 has a built-in FPU (Floating Point Unit), which offers an advantage in handling floating-point computations efficiently.
 In retrospect, the FPU was not needed to meet the speed requirement as I did not use it.
 My main resource for learning STM32 in this project was the [Mastering STM32 book](https://www.carminenoviello.com/mastering-stm32/).